 Nearly ten years ago, I learnt a postnatal massage from South America called Closing the bones.
 The massage includes rocking the pelvis with a rebozo (a traditional Mexican shawl), a series of massage of the abdomen, hips and chest/arms, and finally using the rebozo again to wrap the pelvis, and the rest of the body, tightly.
-I have been giving this postnatal ritual to hundreds of women, as well as training many people in offering it.
-More than a massage it is also a ritual that celebrates and honours the new mother, and can be very healing both physically and emotionally (regardless of whether the birth was a positive experience or not).
+I have been giving this postnatal ritual to hundreds of women, as well as training several hundred people in offering it.
+More than a massage it is also a ritual that celebrates and honours the new mother, and can be very healing both physically and emotionally (regardless whether the birth was a positive experience or not).

 Having massaged many new mothers, some as soon as 24h after the birth, I can personally attest that it makes complete sense not to wait to provide some bodywork.
 Treating the widened pelvis, the flared ribs, the shrinking uterus, the bowels moving back into their original place, the changes in the breasts as the milk comes in, all the amazing transformative processes that the new mother undergoes within the days and weeks after the birth, as they actually occur, facilitates and speed up healing and recovery.